 Demare posts 1st home team win; Thomas keeps Tour lead

-PAU, France (AP) A French team finally won a stage in this year’s Tour de France when Arnaud Demare of Groupama-FDJ comfortably claimed a sprint victory in the 18th stage on Thursday.
+”It hurt me enormously,” Demare said. ”It’s a shame that people cast doubts over my performance and my hard work. … I thought a lot about (Greipel) today.
+It’s not in my mindset or my philosophy to (cheat).
+I worked hard in the mountains before the Tour and, as a result, I made it through mountain stages when most of the sprinters did not.”

+Demare, who failed to make the cut on a climb in the Alps last year, had time to celebrate as he crossed the line with his arms wide open ahead of fellow Frenchman Christophe Laporte.

-After two grueling days in the Pyrenees, Geraint Thomas was able to enjoy his seventh day in the yellow jersey during the less challenging 171-kilometer (106-mile) leg from Trie-Sur-Baise to Pau that featured only two minor climbs and a flat finish.
+After two grueling days in the Pyrenees, Thomas was able to enjoy his seventh day in the yellow jersey during the less challenging 171-kilometer (106-mile) leg from Trie-Sur-Baise to Pau, which featured only two minor climbs and a flat finish.

 Thomas remained 1 minute, 59 seconds ahead of Tom Dumoulin with the Welshman’s Sky teammate and four-time champion Chris Froome third, 2:31 behind.